rvaser/bioparser/README.md

 # bioparser

-Bioparser is a c++ implementation of a parser for bioinformatic formats.
+Bioparser is a c++ implementation of parsers for several bioinformatic formats.
 It consists of only one header file containing template parsers for FASTA, FASTQ and MHAP formats.
 Hopefully more formats will be added in the future.

 ## Dependencies